w3f/polkadot-wiki/docs/learn/learn-wasm.md

 Rather than encoding the runtime in the nodes,
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} nodes contain a WebAssembly [execution host](learn-polkadot-host).
-They maintain consensus on a very low level and well-established instruction set.
-By deploying Wasm on-chain and having nodes auto-enact the new logic at a certain block height, upgrades can be small, isolated, and very specific.
+They maintain consensus on a very low-level and well-established instruction set.
+Upgrades can be small, isolated, and very specific by deploying Wasm on-chain and having nodes auto-enact the new logic at a particular block height.

 The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} runtime is stored on the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} blockchain itself.
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can upgrade its runtime by upgrading the logic stored on-chain, and removes the coordination challenge of requiring thousands of node operators to upgrade in advance of a given block number.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can upgrade its runtime by upgrading the logic stored on-chain and removes the coordination challenge of requiring thousands of node operators to upgrade in advance of a given block number.
 Polkadot stakeholders propose and approve upgrades through the [on-chain governance](learn-governance.md) system, which also enacts them autonomously.

-As a result of storing the Runtime as part of the state, the Runtime code itself becomes state sensitive and calls to Runtime can change the Runtime code itself.
-Therefore the Polkadot Host needs to always make sure it provides the Runtime corresponding to the state in which the entrypoint has been called.
+As a result of storing the Runtime as part of the state, the Runtime code itself becomes state sensitive, and calls to Runtime can change the Runtime code itself.
+Therefore, the Polkadot Host must always ensure it provides the Runtime corresponding to the state in which the entry point has been called.

 ### Client Releases